How Long Do Riding Mowers Last? Average Life Expectancy By Brand

 Husqvarna

-As we evaluated riding lawn mowers from the brand, our testers noticed that the average life expectancy of Husqvarna machines depends on their load settings.
+While evaluating riding lawn mowers from the brand, I’ve noticed that the lifespan of these Husqvarna machines really hinges on their load settings.
 If the lawnmower is often used in a small to medium landscape, its service life could be between 400 and 800 hours.

 Husqvarna TS 348XD